EclipseManic/SOC-Investigation-Portfolio/Investigation-01_Phishing email/report.md

 Invoice_2025_Payment.zip
 ```

-SHA256 hash:
+SHA-256:

 ```
 8379C41239E9AF845B2AB6C27A7509AE8804D7D73E455C800A551B22BA25BB4A
 ```

-Inside archive:
+Contents:

 ```
 invoice_document.pdf.bat
 ```

-The file was disguised as a PDF but was actually an executable batch file, indicating malware delivery.
+The file was disguised as a PDF but was actually an executable batch file designed to run on the victim system.

 ---